 FAQ

-Does bill pay send a physical check?
+Is bill pay the same as a check?

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.